sokcheng/Kitsuchan-NG/README.md

 A small, modular, extensible Discord bot written in Python 3.
 There's a lot of stuff that can be improved, but it's easy to add functions to it.

-# Why not just use Twentysix26's Red bot?

-I recommend you use Red instead of Kitsuchan-NG if you need something that's actually meant for serious work.
-Red has a far larger library of extensions, its codebase is more mature, and it has a good community of people behind it.
-Kitsuchan-NG by contrast is a young, unproven bot with an unstable API and no community.
-The bot may randomly piss itself, as there can and will be big scary bugs.

-So, if Red exists, why did I make Kitsuchan-NG?
-Simple, it's meant for fun.
-I also made it because I hope to improve my own coding skills as it's being built.
-Kitsuchan-NG is released as open-source for ideological reasons, and in hopes that perhaps someone else will find it useful, too.

 # How to run
 You'll need Python 3.5 or higher, as Kitsuchan-NG is not compatible with Python 3.4 and below.
 There are no plans to add support for older Python versions, as this would be a hassle for me.